Trajectory-guided discharge stratification for heart failure using short-context electronic health record sequence modeling: Methods

-Due to the low prevalence of outcomes in the clinical \gls{hf} cohort (Table \ref{stab:cohort}), e.g. mortality following the initial \gls{hf} \gls{dxhf} has a prevalence of $24.8\%$, the \gls{auprc} was reported as primary metric for the discriminative evaluation.
-Unlike the \gls{auroc}, \gls{auprc} captures better the model's ability to identify true positives in the presence of class imbalance.
+The prevalence of outcomes in the \gls{hf} cohort (Supplementary Table~\hyperref[stab:cohort]{S3}) is low, e.g., the one-year mortality following the initial \gls{hf} diagnosis is $24.8\%$.
+Therefore, the \gls{auprc} was reported as primary metric for discriminative evaluation instead of the \gls{auroc} to better capture the model's ability to identify true positives in the presence of class imbalance.
 The calibration capability was assessed using the Brier score which measures the mean squared error between predicted probabilities and actual outcomes.
 All metrics were reported with $95\%$ \glspl{ci}, computed via bootstrapping (1000 iterations).